HaiyangTa/tano_signal/README.md

-Considering that further experiments may be needed on different data cubes, we also implement the data loader python file to help the training. our data loader has two classes, loader, and cube loader.
+Considering that further experiments may be needed on different data cubes, we also implement the data loader python file to help the training. our data loader has two classes, loader, and cube_loader.
-The first class is used for loading discrete spectra (no special information) and the second class is used for loading data cubes.
+The loader class is used for loading discrete spectra (no special information) and the cube_loader class is used for loading data cubes.
 Users can call one of the two methods to load the data.
 The initialization values for the loader and cube loader are shown in the following two figures.<br />

 ![plot](./imgs/ts6.png)
 ![plot](./imgs/ts7.png)